yongcho822/Movies-in-the-park/README.md

 4. MoviesCombined.py - script to group by Location column so that all movies with the same Location are combined.

-5. TSV to GeoJSON.py - script to convert TSV file into GeoJSON format.
+5. (Optional) TSV to GeoJSON.py - script to convert TSV file into GeoJSON format.